|

 These patents caused Bardeen, Brattain, and Shockley some grief, and caused the US Patent Office to disallow the Bell Labs FET patents in later years.
 Also:

 It is possible to make a transistor using Galena (lead sulfide, PbS).
-Galena is often available from rock shops and science museum stores.
+Silvery hunks of Galena are often available from rock shops and science museum stores.
 You can even make your own by melting sulfur and lead powder over a flame.
 Look up keywords such as "cat's whisker diode" and "crystal radio" to find out more.
 The trick to making a transistor is to use a hyper-clean, freshly-cleaved crystal face, to sharpen your cat's-whisker contacts by dissolving the tips using electrolysis, and then to put the tips within 0.05mm of each other (or preferably within 0.01mm).
 Obviously the latter is the hardest part.
 Better use a microscope!
 The authors of the following article found that the base/emitter junction was critical: it HAD to act as a good rectifier.
 The base/collector junction wasn't as important.
 They got some power gain, but their beta was in the single digits.
 Others have mentioned that if you break open a 1N34 glass diode to expose the Germanium chip, you can make a crude transistor with a similar procedure.
 Old Germanium audio power transistors probably do the same, while giving much larger semiconductor area on which to play.
 Crystal Triode Action in Lead Sulphide, P. C. Banbury, H.A.
 Gebbie, C. A. Hogarth, pp78-86.
 SEMI-CONDUCTING MATERIALS, Conference proceedings, H.K.
 Henisch (ed), 1951 Butterworth's scientific publications LTD 1951.

 |